John Belushi: Drug use and death

-Burial
+Funeral and burial

-Belushi was interred at Abel's Hill Cemetery in Chilmark, Massachusetts, on Martha's Vineyard.
-Belushi's tombstone has a skull and crossbones with the inscription, "I may be gone but Rock and Roll lives on."
+Belushi's funeral was conducted by an Albanian Orthodox priest.
+It was held on Martha's Vineyard with James Taylor, Murray and Aykroyd in attendance, and he was interred at Abel's Hill Cemetery in Chilmark.
+Belushi's tombstone has a skull and crossbones with the inscription, "I may be gone, but Rock and Roll lives on."

-After the success of The Blues Brothers, his fame further escalated after his death.
-Members of his family, along with Chilmark officials, gradually became more concerned over his gravesite becoming a tourist attraction like that of Jim Morrison.
-Reports increased of excess noise, damaging grass and disturbing the peace of others buried there, along with fans paying bizarre tributes by littering his gravesite with liquor bottles, beer cans, and other paraphernalia.
+After the success of The Blues Brothers, Belushi's fame further escalated after his death.
+Members of his family, along with Chilmark officials, gradually grew more concerned that his gravesite would become a tourist attraction like Jim Morrison's.
+Reports of excess noise, damaging grass and disturbing the peace of others buried there, along with fans paying bizarre tributes by littering his gravesite with liquor bottles, beer cans and other paraphernalia.
 His widow arranged to have him reinterred in an unmarked grave near the original site.
 The tombstone of Belushi's mother at Elmwood Cemetery (River Grove, Illinois), has Belushi's name inscribed on it and thus serves as a cenotaph.

 Belushi was scheduled to present the Best Visual Effects Oscar at the 1982 Academy Awards with Dan Aykroyd.
 Aykroyd presented the award alone, and stated from the lectern: "My partner, he would have loved to have been here tonight to present this award, since he was somewhat of a visual effect himself."